x Challenges and Discrimination

 “When Canadians talk about slavery, we often point with pride to the role our country played in the mid‐1800s as a safe haven for Americans escaping captivity via the Underground Railroad.
 This, however, is only half the story.
 Like the United States, this land has its own history of slavery – and it is a history we should never forget.”

-By the 1820s, slavery was still legal in Canada, but the practice of enslavement was decreasing.
-During this time, there was an attempt at “indentureship,” which meant those who were once enslaved would continue to work for those who enslaved them but would be paid for their labour.
-In August of 1834, the “Slavery Abolition Act” came into effect, abolishing all slavery in Canada.
-The Act officially made enslavement illegal and any remaining people who were enslaved in Canada were freed.
+By the 1820s, enslavement was still legal in Canada, but the practice of enslavement was decreasing.
+During this time, there was an attempt to transition to indentureship, which meant those who were once enslaved would continue to work for those who enslaved them but would be paid for their labour.
+Even though enslavement was made illegal in 1834, Black Canadians in the mid-1800s continued to face discrimination and challenges.
+Despite this, they showed strength, courage, and resilience as they continued to build their lives and communities.

 Reading Time